k-rns/workshop_data_reuse/_episodes/02_erddap_api.md

 ---
-title: "ERDDAP, API, REST, URL, ...: Acronym to Data Reuse"
+title: "ERDDAP, API, REST, URL: Acronym to data reuse"
 teaching: 0
 exercises: 0
 questions:

 - "What is ERDDAP"
 - "Why is ERDDAP important for data reuse?"
 objectives: